sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-parquet.rst

-Creating Dataset for Parquet Files
+Creating Dataset on Parquet Files
 =====================

 Fire Insights supports reading from several file formats including Parquet Files.
 Parquet Files have schema embedded in them.
 Fire Insights is able to extract schema of Parquet Files automatically.